Kathleen Elsey

 If none of these ideas work, there is always the very very last resort which I avoid--clean the studio.
 I hope you are never so stuck that you end up cleaning your studio instead of painting!”

-Emily: “How do you know when you are done with a painting?
+Emily: “Kathleen, how do you know when you are done with a painting?
 Do you have standards to fulfill or instincts that say you are done?”

 Emily: “What do you hope the viewer will see in your work?”